RW1216/CogDrawTool/README.md

 - Import/Export images
    - annotation metadata is also included
    - Annotation metadata will be shown on the table in the right section of the program
-- Change the color of the annotation
+- Change the color of annotation

 ### Types of annotations:
 - Rectangle, text, point, line, arrow, draw